necrolingus/browser_platform_game/README.md

    `BOSS_TYPES` plus a renderer function in `SpaceBoy.BossRenderers`.
 The mechanics (wiggle, charge, shoot bursts, health bar, death explosion) are shared.
+5. 🗺️ **Pluggable levels.** Adding a new level is a tile map in `js/levels/`, a config entry in `LEVELS`, and a button on the start screen.
+Enemy spawning, acid plants, and boss arenas are all generated from the config.
-5. 🎲 **Deterministic worlds.** Stars, flowers, and enemy placements all use seeded RNG so the universe is stable between reloads.
+6. 🎲 **Deterministic worlds.** Stars, flowers, and enemy placements all use seeded RNG so the universe is stable between reloads.
+7. 🔄 **Fresh start per level.** Each level resets score, ammo, gems, and weapons.
+No carrying over — you earn everything from scratch.

 ---